 Develop an Effective Thirty Second Commercial

-Be strategic.
-Rather than just “winging it,” take some time to develop your thirty second commercial.
-Aim for impact, effectiveness and results in your message.
+Rather than just “winging it,” take some time to develop your thirty-second commercial.
+Aim for impact, effectiveness, and results in your message.

 - Tight cash flow